epfl-ada/ada-2024-project-ecureuilscosmiques24/README.md

 3. Matching balanced and unbalanced movies: used a graph-based matching algorithm to pair balanced and unbalanced movies with similar propensity scores.
 Evaluated matching quality by the number of successful matches.
 4. Visualizing box office revenue distribution:
-- Before matching: Created density plots to compare box office revenues for balanced and unbalanced movies.
+- Before matching: density plots to compare box office revenues for balanced and unbalanced movies.
-- After matching: Re-plotted box office revenue distributions for matched groups, ensuring comparable groups.
+- After matching: now that we have comparable groups of movies, we re-plot the box office revenue distributions for the matched groups.

 ## Organization